h6ah4i/android-advancedrecyclerview/docs/wrapper-adapter/migrate-to-wrapped-adapter.md

 ## Tweak your Adapter to support adapter wrapping

-Need to tweak several things in your adapter implemtation to support wrapping adapter mechanism.
+Need to tweak several things in your adapter implemtation to *support wrapping adapter mechanism*.
 Because `WrapperAdapter` modifies **item positions**, **item IDs** and **item view types** internally.

 ### If overriding Adapter.getItemId()